-This is the interval, in milliseconds, that the heartbeat service generates information units in.
+File Configuration fields: nSleepTime Description: This is the interval, in milliseconds , that the heartbeat service generates information units in.
 Please note that the receiving side should be tolerant.
 The interval specified here is the minimum time between packets.
 Under heavy load, the interval might be slightly longer.
 It is good practice to allow twice this interval before the service is considered suspect by the system monitoring the services health.

-The Syslog facility to be assigned to events created by the heartbeat service.
-Most useful if the message shall be forwarded to a syslog server.
+File Configuration fields: nSyslogFacility Description: The Syslog facility to be assigned to events created by this service.
+Most useful if the message is to forward to a Syslog server.

-The Syslog priority to be assigned to events created by the heartbeat process.
-Most useful if the message shall be forwarded to a Syslog server.
+File Configuration fields: nSyslogPriority Description: The Syslog priority to be assigned to events created by this service.
+Most useful if the message is to forward to a Syslog server.

-The Syslog tag value to be assigned to events created by the heartbeat process.
-Most useful if the message shall be forwarded to a Syslog server.
+File Configuration fields: szResource Description: The Resource ID to be assigned to events created by this service.
+Most useful if the message is to forward to a Syslog server.

-The Resource ID to be assigned to events created by the heartbeat process.
-Most useful if the message shall be forwarded to a Syslog server.
+File Configuration fields: szSyslogTagValue Description: The Syslog tag value to be assigned to events created by this service.
+Most useful if the message is to forward to a Syslog server.